meliheyuboglu/meliheyuboglu.github.io/about.md

 permalink: /about/
 ---
 ***
-<p>I have a keen interest in the field of cybersecurity and am actively striving to learn new things as much as possible.
-Currently, I am improving myself with free resources like Tryhackme, LetsDefend etc. I will be sharing my research and development on my blog page.</p>
+I have a keen interest in the field of cybersecurity and am actively striving to learn new things as much as possible.
+Currently, I am improving myself with free resources like Tryhackme, LetsDefend etc. I will be sharing my research and development on my [blog](https://meliheyuboglu.github.io/) page.

 ## Education
 ***